 Equipment : Decorated hard boiled eggs

-You could play in teams and play several rounds and then tot up each teams score at the end to get the grand winner.
-Usually it all ends up in an amicable egg fight so be warned!
+You could play in teams and play several rounds and then total up each teams score at the end to get the grand winner.

 Equipment : Card, Easter stickers, bag, tiddlywinks